 A Guide to Screw Caps

-Screw caps offer many key advantages, including being simple to open and providing an airtight seal, protecting contents inside from oxygen and increasing product shelf life.
+Screw caps offer many key advantages, including being simple to open, providing an airtight seal that protects contents from oxygen, and increasing product shelf life.

-These closures also prevent leaks, which is essential for packaging potentially harmful pharmaceutical products.
-Screw caps are also commonly made from polypropylene and polyethylene which makes them highly recyclable and reusable.
+These pharma closures also prevent leaks, which is essential for packaging potentially harmful pharmaceutical products.
+Screw caps are also commonly made from polypropylene and polyethene, which makes them highly recyclable and reusable.

 They are also extremely cost-effective to produce in bulk and can be used for a wide range of products.